MJC598/RJI-Software-Engineering-Project/Sprint_2_Doc.md

     * index.html
         * View Images, View Metadata
         * This is the primary file for the website's design, styling, and functionality
+    * view_images.php
+        * report data from names_and_ratings.json file output by api.py into an HTML table for user readability
 2. /classifier/
     * classification\_db\_connection.py
         * Quality Evaluation, Load Data